dabiged/adventofcode/2021/README.md

 2. I felt the problem definition was a little ambigious and the example wasn't well laid out.
 I had to read it about 5 times to understand it.

 ### Day11
+Missed start by 6 hours.
+I finished both parts in <50 mins.
+1. wrote two classes. really happy with the approach as it makes the  code readable.
+2. Used a deque to deal with the flashing.
+This worked flawlessly.
+3. Code (after fixing syntax issues) worked first time!!!

 ### Day12